hashbangers/charge2GO/README.md

 ## Travel to donor

-Once the donor accepts the request, an otp is sent to the requesting car.
-The requesting car travels to the location of the donor car, keys in the otp which hill unlock the hatch to let him charge his car
+Once the donor accepts the request, an OTP is sent to the requesting car.
+The requesting car travels to the location of the donor car, keys in the OTP and thus unlocks the hatch to gain access to the charging mechanism.

 <p align="center">
   <img src="https://github.com/hashbangers/charge2GO/blob/master/screenshots/travelling_state.jpeg" width="250">